-Truist and Truist Bank are subject to certain risk-based capital and leverage ratio requirements under the Rule adopted by the FRB, for Truist, and by the FDIC, for Truist Bank.
+Truist and Truist Bank are subject to certain risk-based capital and leverage ratio requirements established by the FRB, for Truist, and by the FDIC, for Truist Bank.
+These requirements are based on the capital framework developed by the BCBS for strengthening the regulation, supervision, and risk management of banks under Basel III rules, as well as certain provisions of the Dodd-Frank Act.
 These quantitative calculations are minimums, and the FRB and FDIC may determine that a banking organization, based on its size, complexity, or risk profile, must maintain a higher level of capital in order to operate in a safe and sound manner.
 Failure to be well capitalized or to meet minimum capital requirements could result in certain mandatory and possible additional discretionary actions by regulators that, if undertaken, could have an adverse material effect on Truist's operations or financial condition.
-Failure to be well capitalized or to meet minimum capital requirements could also result in restrictions on Truist's or Truist Bank's ability to pay dividends or otherwise distribute capital or to receive regulatory approval of applications.
+These actions could include requiring Truist commit capital to Truist Bank in abnormal operating conditions which would otherwise be available to Truist's or Truist Bank's ability to pay dividends or otherwise distribute capital or to receive regulatory approval for acquisitions.

-As of June 30, 2021, Truist and Truist Bank qualified as well capitalized, with capital levels in excess of the minimum regulatory capital requirements.
+As of December 31, 2021, Truist and Truist Bank qualified as well capitalized, with capital levels in excess of the minimum regulatory capital requirements.